 Clinical Assistant Professor, Occupational Therapy, Sargent College Tracking Code2640 Job Description

-The Department of Occupational Therapy at Boston University is seeking a dynamic clinical faculty member for a full-time, renewable, non-tenure track faculty position to teach and advise students in the Entry-level Doctor of Occupational Therapy (EL-OTD) program.
+The Department of Occupational Therapy at Boston University is seeking a dynamic clinical faculty member for a full-time, renewable, non-tenure track faculty position to have responsibility for the Level 1 fieldwork placement, and to teach and advise students in the Entry-level Doctor of Occupational Therapy (EL-OTD) program.
 This is a 9-month appointment and will start in Fall 2022.
-Primary responsibilities will include teaching theory and practice courses, assisting LIFW and LIIFW and Capstone Academic Coordinators with student placements, and student advising.
+Primary responsibilities will include identifying Level 1 Fieldwork placements for OTD students, maintaining excellent relationships with fieldwork sites, and teaching theory and practice courses, assisting with admissions, student advising, and other Departmental needs as they arise.
 Engagement in research and/or scholarship is required and supported.

 Boston University is an AAU institution with a long and distinguished tradition of inclusion and social justice.
 The College of Health &d Rehabilitation Sciences: Sargent College includes diversity as one of our strategic goals.
 We are especially committed to increasing the participation of underrepresented groups at BU and throughout our professional organizations.

 Members of the department of Occupational Therapy believe that the diversity of our faculty, staff, and students is vitally important to the continuing excellence of our distinguished research and academic programs.
 We are looking for colleagues who support our ongoing commitment to ensuring that BU is inclusive, equitable, diverse, and a place where everyone is fully supported in pursuing their goals.